 Frances Davis Award for Excellence in Undergraduate Teaching Recipient

-“I am surrounded by excellent teachers at the Institute for Teacher Education, and I feel this award acknowledges the awesome work that we all do.”
+“I am surrounded by excellent teachers at the School of Teacher Education, and I feel this award acknowledges the awesome work that we all do.”

 What is your Current Position?

-I am an Assistant Professor of Performing Arts Education in the Institute for Teacher Education (ITE).
+I am an Assistant Professor of Performing Arts Education in the School of Teacher Education (STE).

 How long have you been with the COE?